I want it all and I want it delivered! T-shirt

 Probably in every age through the centuries there are young adults who've stalled in their maturation.
 This stalling has been on my mind since I attended a workshop several summers ago.
 In the song writing class we were instructed to write a song on a topic the teacher assigned us.
 He came up with these topics by speaking to each of us then choosing something from that conversation he thought might be challenging.
 The topics were both interesting and thought provoking.

-The topic that really intrigued me and provoked the most discussion in our class was given to Brenda* on "loving herself".
-She admitted "I'm angry all the time at the world and my circumstances".
-One of Brenda's 'circumstances' was she couldn't bare to escort her grown sons [Homer*age 24 and Bart* age 25] out of the house.
-They had no jobs, they payed no rent.
+The topic that really intrigued me and provoked the most discussion in our class was given to Brenda on "loving herself."
+She admitted "I'm angry all the time at the world and my circumstances."
+One of Brenda's 'circumstances' was she couldn't bare to insist that her grown sons [Homer age 24 and Bart age 25] move out of the house.
+They had no jobs, they paid no rent.
 Unbelievably Brenda kept saying "we have messed up this world, how can I send them out there?" as her justification for her inaction.
-Yet she was so angry about them living at home being lumps on the couch, hence Brenda's dilemma and 'circumstances'.
+Yet she was so angry about them living at home being lumps on the couch, hence Brenda's dilemma and 'circumstances.'

 Is the world messed up?
 Yep, we've foisted climate change on ours and future generations to deal with and hopefully clean up.
-Is the world, the people and all creatures in it beautiful.
+Is this world, the people and all creatures in, it beautiful.
 Indeed it is.
-Brenda from my humble perspective, was caught in a typical "either/or" dilemma, never considering that the answers might lie in "both/and".
+Brenda from my humble perspective, was caught in a typical "either/or" dilemma, never considering that the answers might lie in "both/and."
+That is: the world is suffering and it's worth living in and working for.
+Both/and.

 The people in the class were stunned by her lack of insight into her problem.
 Brenda was afraid for her grown sons and couldn't "let them go into that messed up world".
 As I mentioned in a previous posts: fear is not love.
 This really was about Brenda's personal anxieties.
-We, the class members encouraged, we cajoled, we rooted for her to let them go.
+We, the class members, encouraged, we cajoled, we rooted for her to let them go out into the world as adults.
 She practically had her fingers stuck in her ears.
 It would have been fascinating if it wasn't so sad.
 Sad for Brenda, sabotaging her own happiness but I believe less sad for her sons.
 They got to be infantilized and lazy.
 Most critically and importantly though they were not maturing.

 It happened that two of my sisters were in this class and if by spontaneous combustion we burst into the song, "Your Children Are Not Your Children" [from a poem by Kahlil Gibran]